-Michael A. McClure, FAAR, AIA, founding partner of emerymcclure architecture, was raised in rural Pryor OK.
-In addition to the firm, he currently is the Associate Dean for the College of the Arts and Professor in the School of Architecture at the University of Louisiana at Lafayette.
+Michael A. McClure, FAAR, AIA, a founding partner of emerymcclure architecture, was raised in rural Pryor OK.
+In addition to the firm, he currently is the Associate Dean for the College of the Arts and Distinguished Professor in the School of Architecture at the University of Louisiana at Lafayette.
 Professor McClure joined the faculty in the School of Architecture and Design in 2001.
 In 2011 he was awarded the UL Distinguished Professor Award.
 He holds a MARCH degree from Columbia University and a BA in Architecture from Washington University in St. Louis.
 He has taught at Pratt Institute in New York and at Tulane and LSU here in Louisiana.
 Throughout his tenure at UL McClure has made significant contributions to the architecture program winning advising awards and initiating studies with his students into ways of integrating architecture with the specific conditions of coastal wetlands.
 Before starting emerymcclure architecture with Ursula, Michael worked for Karen Bausman and Associates, Gluckman Mayner Architects, and Robert A.M.
 Stern.